Invoice Data Capture:

 What is Data Validation in Invoice Data Capture?

-Data validation is the process of ensuring that the extracted information from invoices is accurate, complete, and conforms to predefined standards.
-During invoice data capture, validation checks are performed to compare the captured data against existing records, such as purchase orders or contracts, to verify its correctness.
+Invoice validation is the process of ensuring that extracted invoice data is accurate, complete, and conforms to predefined standards.
+During Invoice Data Capture, validation checks compare captured data against existing records (such as purchase orders, contracts, and vendor master data) to verify correctness.

 This invoice data capture step is crucial for identifying and flagging discrepancies, such as incorrect amounts or mismatched vendor details, that may require further investigation.
 Effective data validation helps maintain data integrity, reduces the risk of financial errors, and ensures that only accurate information is processed for payment.